lightly-io/workshop-sustainable-productivity/workshop-content.md

 - Memory loss
 - Less concentration

 Stress was previously thought to cause cancer, but I haven't found any evidence that supports that.
-However, stress makes us prone to fall back on bad habits like smoking, drinking and eating sugar, which in turn cause diseases.
+However, stress makes us prone to fall back on bad habits like smoking, drinking and eating sugar, which in turn cause a bunch of diseases.

 From a personal standpoint, ask yourselves which version of yourself you are when you're stress.
 How's your patience?
 Your communication skills?
 Your memory?